-Left lower instrument panel (one point): The left lower instrument panel (knee bolster) lateral coordinates are defined by subtracting 15 cm from the steering column reference lateral coordinate, respectively.
+Left instrument panel (one point): The left instrument panel lateral coordinate is defined by subtracting 15 cm from the steering column reference lateral coordinate.
 The vertical coordinate is defined as 45 cm above the height of the floor (without floormats).
-If the panel or knee bolster loosens or breaks away in the crash, the postcrash measurements are taken by pressing and holding the panel against the underlying structure.
+If the panel loosens or breaks away in the crash, the postcrash measurements are taken by pressing and holding the panel against the underlying structure.